sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 ### Add yourself to the Launchpad_Admin role

-To be able to access **SAP Build Work Zone, standard edition**, users must be assigned to the `Launchpad_Admin` role.
+To access **SAP Build Work Zone, standard edition**, users must be assigned to the `Launchpad_Admin` role.
 In this step, you'll assign yourself to this role so that you can access the service and create a site.

 1. Under **"Security** click **Role Collections** from the side menu.